Nasdaq 100 index may see record with Apple earnings due Tuesday

 | NEW YORK

-NEW YORK The Nasdaq 100 index, dominated by U.S. technology stocks, may set a record high next week, helped by good earnings from Apple Inc expected on Tuesday.
+NEW YORK The Nasdaq 100 .NDX index, dominated by U.S. technology stocks, may set a record high next week, helped by good earnings from Apple Inc (AAPL.O) expected on Tuesday.

-Technology shares led the U.S. stock market's recovery this week from its worst correction in four years in August, thanks to gains in Alphabet, Amazon and Microsoft, after the three companies reported better-than-expected earnings results.
+Technology shares led the U.S. stock market's recovery this week from its worst correction in four years in August, thanks to gains in Alphabet (GOOGL.O), Amazon (AMZN.O) and Microsoft (MSFT.O), after the three companies reported better-than-expected earnings results.

-Factors this coming week that may provide further support for U.S. stocks include a Federal Reserve policy meeting, which is not expected to raise interest rates yet, a report on U.S. third-quarter economic growth, and earnings from Apple.
+Factors this coming week that may provide further support for U.S. stocks include a Federal Reserve policy meeting, which is not expected to raise interest rates yet, a report on U.S. third-quarter economic growth, and earnings from Apple (AAPL.O).

 The Nasdaq 100 index, including Apple, is just 1.5 percent below its year high and 4.0 percent from its record high back in March 2000.

-Intel and Microsoft have seen their stocks recover more than 30 percent each since Aug.
-25, while Amazon and Facebook rose 28 percent and 23 percent, respectively.
+Intel (INTC.O) and Microsoft (MSFT.O) have seen their stocks recover more than 30 percent each since Aug.
+25, while Amazon (AMZN.O) and Facebook (FB.O) rose 28 percent and 23 percent, respectively.

-But the 'underperformer' among these companies has been Apple, up only 14.8 percent from its Aug.
+But the 'underperformer' among these companies has been Apple (AAPL.O), up only 14.8 percent from its Aug.
 25 close, less than the Nasdaq 100's 15.1 percent gain in that time.

 On Tuesday, though, Apple is expected to report $51.1 billion in revenue, a 21.3 percent increase compared to the same quarter of last year.
 Earnings are seen at $1.879 per share.